-The stack operates as a 31-word by 21-bit RAM and a 5-bit stack pointer, with the stack pointer initialized to 00000B after all RESETS.
-There is no RAM associated with stack pointer 00000B.
-This is only a RESET value.
-During a CALL type instruction, causing a push onto the stack, the stack pointer is first incremented and the RAM location pointed to by the stack pointer is written with the contents of the PC (already pointing to the instruction following the call).
-During a RETURN type instruction, causing a pop from the stack, the contents of the RAM location pointed to by the STKPTR are transferred to the PC and then the stack pointer is decremented.
+The stack operates as a 31-word by 21-bit RAM and a 5-bit Stack Pointer, with the Stack Pointer initialized to 00000B after all Resets.
+There is no RAM associated with Stack Pointer, 00000B.
+This is only a Reset value.
+During a CALL type instruction, causing a push onto the stack, the Stack Pointer is first incremented and the RAM location pointed to by the Stack Pointer (STKPTR) register is written with the contents of the PC (already pointing to the instruction following the CALL).
+During a RETURN type instruction, causing a pop from the stack, the contents of the RAM location pointed to by the STKPTR are transferred to the PC and then the Stack Pointer is decremented.

 The stack space is not part of either program or data space.
-The stack pointer is readable and writable, and the address on the top of the stack is readable and writable through the top-of-stack special file registers.
-Data can also be pushed to, or popped from, the stack using the top-of-stack SFRs.
-Status bits indicate if the stack is full, has overflowed or underflowed.
+The Stack Pointer is readable and writable and the address on the top of the stack is readable and writable through the top-of-stack Special File Registers.
+Data can also be pushed to or popped from the stack using the top-of-stack SFRs.
+Status bits indicate if the stack is full. has overflowed or underflowed.